zhch/blog/c-lang/cpp/cpp.md

 6. If your function may not throw, declare it noexcept;
 7. Have main() catch and report all exceptions;
 8. Never let an exception escape from a destructor;
-9. Place ev ery nonlocal name, except main(), in some namespace;
+9. Place every nonlocal name, except main(), in some namespace;
 10. Don’t put a using-directive in a header file;
 11. Avoid non-inline function definitions in headers;
 12. Distinguish between average users’ interfaces and expert users’ interfaces